-Environment Required configuration · In the Designer in Lombardi Authoring Environment, create a new participant group or adjust the members of the existing participant group to whom the scoreboard is exposed.
+Environment Required configuration Development (on Process Center Server) In the Designer in Lombardi Authoring Environment, create a new participant group or adjust the members of the existing participant group to whom the scoreboard is exposed.
 See Creating a participant group.
 Runtime (Process Server in test, staging, or production environment) After installing a process application snapshot that includes the scoreboard, adjust the members of the participant group to whom the scoreboard is exposed as described in Configuring runtime participant groups.